bantic/ember-infinite-scroll/README.md

  * If wanted, use the `loadingMore` property in your template to show a spinner or otherwise alert the user that new content is loading.

-== Demo
+## Demo

-See the [jsbin here](http://jsbin.com/epepob/2/edit) for an demo app using the InfiniteScroll mixins.
+See the [jsbin here](http://jsbin.com/epepob/2/edit) for a live demo app using the InfiniteScroll mixins.

+There is also a fully-functional example in the example/ dir.

 All together, an example App using the mixins might look like this: